pausebreak/lein-redline-rpm/README.md

 Input validation.
 Redline does very little input validation and rarely throws.

-Add Symlinks and all the other stuff not exposed yet.
+Add all the other stuff in Redline not exposed yet.

 Add directory traversal file addition ( the thing you thought .addDirectory() did ).

+Tests?
+We could use the redline Scanner to validate various `:rpm` configurations.

+Figure out what to do with redline's desire for slf4j.
+Currently ignoring.

 ## License